Islamic Military Counter Terrorism Coalition

 When the coalition was announced there were 34 members.
-Additional countries joined and the number of members reached 41 when Kenya joined on 1 September 2022.
-On 6 January 2017, the Former Chief of Army Staff of Pakistan General Raheel Sharif was named the IMCTC's first commander-in-chief.
+Additional countries joined and the number of members reached 42 when Kenya joined on 1 September 2022.
+On 6 January 2017, the Former Chief of Army Staff of Pakistan General Raheel Sharif was named the IMCTC's first commander.
 Most of its participants are members of the Organisation of Islamic Cooperation.

 History and objectives

 IMCTC has stated that its primary objective is to protect Muslim countries from all terrorist groups and terrorist organizations irrespective of their sect and name.
-The IMCTC affirmed that it would operate in line with the United Nations and Organisation of Islamic Cooperation (OIC) provisions on terrorism.
+The IMCTC affirmed that it would operate in line with the United Nations and the Organisation of Islamic Cooperation (OIC) provisions on terrorism.

 At the press conference to launch the IMCTC, Mohammad bin Salman said it would "coordinate" efforts to fight terrorism in Iraq, Syria, Libya, Egypt and Afghanistan.
 He said, "There will be international coordination with major powers and international organisations ... in terms of operations in Syria and Iraq."

-To date, all members are countries with Sunni-dominated governments.
 The alliance does not include any countries with Shia-dominated governments, such as Iran, Iraq and Syria.
 According to a Euronews report, some analysts see formation of the alliance as part of Saudi Arabian efforts to take the leading role in the Middle East and the Muslim world, in rivalry with Iran.
+Due to the dominance of the alliance by states having majority Sunni Muslim populations, it has been called "a sectarian coalition" by Hakeem Azameli, a member of the Security and Defense Commission in the Iraqi parliament.